 The first leg of the project was completed in 2018, when the 10-person MK Maiskogelbahn gondola lift opened for business.
 In 12 minutes it takes passengers from 768 meters to 1570 meters up the mountain, and can carry about 2800 people per hour.
 With it, the new Kaprun Centre valley station opened in the town and acts as the gateway to the mountain and includes a ski store and rental location.

-Keep an eye out for the new cable car that’s planned for 2019.
-It’ll travel at 8 meters per second up from 1570 meters to 1975 meters up the mountain, and take about 10 minutes to ascend.
+The new 3K-Konnection cable car from Kaprun to Kitzsteinhorn opened on 30 November, 2019.
+It travels at 8 meters per second up from 1570 meters to 1975 meters up the mountain, and take about 10 minutes to ascend.
 It will be able to carry about 2,700 people per hour to the mountain station on the Kitzsteinhorn where the ski season lasts from October until early summer and it’s always snowy!

 A free ski bus service operates between Zell am See and Kaprun at regular intervals.